Good ACT Scores

 These scores may be enough to get into a wide variety of college programs, but will be below average compared to the testing population

-BELOW AVERAGE ACT MATH SCORES: 19 or lower
+Below Average ACT Reading Scores: 19 or lower

 Does my ACT score determine which college will accept me?

-Keep in mind that your ACT score does not stand alone.
+Remember, your ACT score does not stand alone.
 Whether or not you are admitted to a college program (and whether or not you receive scholarship money) depends on several factors.
-In addition to focusing on getting the best ACT score possible, you should also work on obtaining the best GPA possible, writing a spectacular personal statement, taking a challenging course load, and rounding out your application with extra-curricular activities.
+In addition to focusing on getting the best ACT score possible, you should also work on obtaining the best GPA possible, writing a spectacular personal statement, taking a challenging course load, and rounding out your application with extracurricular activities.

 Test-Optional ACT Scores